5 Easy Ways to Force Quit an App on Mac [2023]

 How to Force Quit an App on Mac Using the Apple Menu

-The easiest way to close a frozen app is to use the Apple menu.
-Here's how:
+The simplest way to bid farewell to a frozen app is through the Apple menu.
+Follow these steps:

 1. Click the Apple icon and select Force Quit.